tf2pickup-pl/docs.tf2pickup.pl/docs/the-most-common-tasks.md

 ## Scramble maps

 You may want to scramble the maps if one of the maps is played too often.
-You can do so by clicking this button:
+You can do so by clicking this button in the Admin panel:

 ![scramble-maps](/img/content/common-tasks/scramble-maps.png)